noelwar/Personal-Projects/README.md

 If you are here, you're probably a:
 - friend just curious to see my work.
 If so, feel free to explore! 🔍 Do get in touch with me if you have any feedback or suggestions or just want to chat! 💬
 - potential recruiter examining my projects.
 If so, I have documented my work to highlight my personal projects for your viewing convenience. 👩🏽‍💼 Follow the hyperlinks for quick navigation! 🧭
+- By-the-way, please refresh the page 📃 if the images don't load!

 <details>
 <summary>About me:</summary>